 But I think there’s an even better reason to reject the Resurrection impostor theory.
 The behavior of Jesus following the Resurrection was simply too remarkable to have been achieved by an impostor.
 Remember that Jesus spent forty days with the disciples, providing many “convincing proofs” to demonstrate that he was truly raised from the dead (see Acts 1:2-3).
 His behavior following the Resurrection included miraculous, supernatural deeds:

 Jesus Appeared Miraculously

-Following his Resurrection, Jesus (or his imposter) appeared to the disciples supernaturally, penetrating the room where they had gathered unlike an ordinary human being (Luke 24:36)
+Following his Resurrection, Jesus (or his impostor) appeared to the disciples supernaturally, penetrating the room where they had gathered unlike an ordinary human being (Luke 24:36)

 Jesus Performed Miraculously

-Following the Resurrection, Jesus (or his imposter) repeatedly performed the same kinds of miracles Jesus accomplished prior to the Crucifixion (John 21:6, Acts 1:3)
+Following the Resurrection, Jesus (or his impostor) repeatedly performed the same kinds of miracles Jesus accomplished prior to the Crucifixion (John 21:6, Acts 1:3)

 Jesus Ascended Miraculously

-To make matters even more difficult, Jesus (or his imposter) left the disciples spectacularly by ascending into heaven (Luke 24:51, Acts 1:9)
+To make matters even more difficult, Jesus (or his impostor) left the disciples spectacularly by ascending into heaven (Luke 24:51, Acts 1:9)

 What kind of impostor could do all this?
 It’s one thing to speak like Jesus, maybe even look like Jesus or move like Him, but it’s another thing to perform supernaturally like Jesus, especially when it’s time to ascend into heaven.
 In the forty days that followed the first Easter Sunday, Jesus continued to demonstrate His divinity.
 The post-Resurrection version of Jesus was just as supernatural and divine as the pre-Resurrection Jesus.
 For this reason, the impostor theory is just another unreasonable alternative.